eclipse-edc/Connector/README.md

 EDC regularly publishes new versions as snapshot versions, which are available at Sonatype's snapshot repository.
-In order to add them to your build configuration, simply add this: to add them to your build configuration, simply add this:
+In order to add them to your build configuration, simply add this:

 ```kotlin
 repositories {